 Xanax has a profound impact on an individual’s life and health.
-These signs are unique to Xanax abuse.
-The following side effects are indicators that Xanax use has become an addiction.
+The below listed dangers are unique to Xanax abuse.
+The following are dangers of Xanax abuse and addiction:

 As a prescription medication often used to treat anxiety and panic disorders, it is surprising to learn that Xanax abuse can actually worsen these disorders.
 Because Xanax affects GABA neurotransmitters, the brain eventually becomes unable to naturally manage GABA without the presence of Xanax.
 If Xanax use is stopped or minimized, anxiety will reemerge, and possibly be more intense.

 One of the most dangerous side effects of Xanax addiction is the risk of seizure.
 If an individual has been taking this prescription drug for over four weeks and then abruptly stops using, they may experience life-threatening seizures.
 This occurs when the absence of Xanax causes brain synapses to fire off since the chemical presence the brain had become dependent on is no longer present.

 Due to the chemical effects, Xanax has on the brain, extreme mood swings and mood imbalance are common indicators that Xanax is being abused.
 By minimizing the effects of the neurotransmitter GABA, Xanax promotes a sense of calm.
 However, prolonged or excessive use can cause bouts of violence, agitation, extreme risk-taking, or thoughts of suicide.